Value Proposition:What is It, How It Works, And Why You Should Pay Attention to It

 Four examples of value propositions that convert

-It’s tough to find perfect value proposition examples, probably because it’s hard to create a great one.
+The more I surfed the web looking for one, the more I was convinced that it is very difficult to come up with a memorable value proposition!
 Although not perfect, below are four examples of value propositions that are successful in converting leads to customers.

 “Simplify your life.
 LastPass remembers all your passwords, so you don’t have to.”

 This proposition focuses on the clear benefit of simplicity and making the customer’s life easier.

 It then goes on to explain exactly how it delivers that simplicity, by remembering all your passwords for you.